Internet forum: Necroposting

 A necropost is a message that revives (as in necromancy) an arbitrarily old thread, causing it to appear above newer and more active threads.
 This practice is generally seen as a breach of netiquette on most forums.
 Because old threads are not usually locked from further posting, necroposting is common for newer users and in cases where the date of previous posts is not apparent.

 Word censor

 A word censoring system is commonly included in the forum software package.
 The system will pick up words in the body of the post or some other user-editable forum element (like user titles), and if they partially match a certain keyword (commonly no case sensitivity) they will be censored.
 The most common censoring is letter replacement with an asterisk character.
 For example, in the user title, it is deemed inappropriate for users to use words such as "admin", "moderator", "leader" and so on.
 If the censoring system is implemented, a title such as "forum leader" may be filtered to "forum ******".
 Rude or vulgar words are common targets for the censoring system.
-But such auto-censors can make mistakes, for example censoring "wristwatch" to "wris****ch" and "Scunthorpe" to "S****horpe."
+But such auto-censors can make mistakes, for example censoring "wristwatch" to "wris****ch", "Scunthorpe" to "S****horpe or "Essex" to "Es***".